 Have you budgeted for recurring monthly maintenance costs?

 Your inground hot tub will cost much more than just the price of installation.
 Remember, you will need maintenance supplies on an ongoing basis.
 Also determine whether you will do the cleaning and maintenance yourself or hire a service.

 Then, there are the costs of utilities – namely water and electric – required to operate your tub.
 Monthly operating costs are a major consideration that many people neglect to fully consider before installation.

 What type of inground hot tub do you want?

 There are so many options available for your new backyard spa that we cannot possibly list them all here.
 But you need to consider such choices before choosing the materials, design and layout you want for your installation.

 For example, what material do you want for the tub’s interior shell?
 How about the exterior siding?
 To choose the outer shell, you may want to match your backyard aesthetic by using brick or natural stone.
 These are just a few options of many.

 How to Make the Best Choices for Your New Inground Spa

 As the above information reflects, you have many decisions to make before stepping into your new inground hot tub.
-The professionals of All County Pools & Spa of Los Angeles help you through this process, including selection of the right materials, placement and features.
+The professional pool builders of All County Pools & Spa of Los Angeles help you through this process, including selection of the right materials, placement and features.
 Call us today at (818) 720-3316 to schedule your site inspection and consultation.